-If that doesn’t do the trick, then you can try covering the basket in a thin layer of dish soap.
+If that doesn't do the trick, then you can try covering the basket with a thin layer of dish soap.
 Next, sprinkle some baking soda on it and use a very soft bristles brush to spread the baking soda around and activate it.

 After it has sat for a while, you can try wiping it clean.
 Repeat as needed until it's clean enough to go in the dishwasher.

 Is The Drawer Of An Air Fryer Dishwasher Safe?

 Just like the basket, your air fryer drawer is dishwasher safe.
 If the drawer has any baked-on crumbs or residue, you may want to remove those first, though.

 Even if you couldn't put it in the dishwasher, it's quick and easy to clean by hand.
 Just put some soap and warm water on it and wipe it clean with a soft cloth or non-abrasive sponge!

 How Do You Clean The Crisper Plate On An Air Fryer?

 Since the crisper plate is also a removable part of an air fryer, it is also usually dishwasher safe.
 If you prefer, then you can also hand-wash it.
 Use the same rules for the parts above when cleaning, and it will be a quick and simple process!